aubreyjcook/edu_sandbox.ajc/README.md

 # edu_sandbox.ajc
-Technology-agnostic sandbox environment for educational and practice implementations of different programming technologies.
+Technology-agnostic sandbox environment for educational and practice implementations of different programming technologies created by developer AJC.